What the law allows pharmaceutical drug manufacturers to do

 Statin drugs are an example of a pharmaceutical that is promoted using falsified trials and a massive campaign of misinformation, bribery and corruption.
 A study has found that "the epidemic of heart failure and atherosclerosis that plagues the modern world may paradoxically be aggravated by the pervasive use of statin drugs."
 (11)

 "Today, the USA pays, by far, the highest prices in the world for prescription drugs.
 Meanwhile, nearly one of five Americans cannot afford to fill the prescriptions their doctors write."
-(15) The irony, as Grow Youthful shows, is that in nearly every case there is a better alternative to these prescription drugs.
+(15) Healthcare expenditure on hospitals, doctors and the conventional medical system is growing faster than both inflation and GDP.
+It now accounts for 18% of GDP.
+(16) The irony, as Grow Youthful shows, is that in nearly every case there is a better alternative to these expensive prescription drugs.

 Most pharmaceutical research is lies